Case Construction Equipment

-Case Construction Equipment (stylized as CASE Construction Equipment, commonly referred to as simply Case) is an American manufacturer of construction machinery.
+Case Construction Equipment (stylized as CASE Construction Equipment, commonly referred to as simply Case) is an Italian-American manufacturer of construction machinery.
 Along with CASE IH, Case Construction Equipment is a brand of CNH.
 Case produces construction equipment including excavators, motor graders, wheel loaders, vibratory compaction rollers, crawler dozers, skid steers, and compact track loaders.

 Early history

 The origins of Case date to 1842, when Jerome Increase Case (born in 1819) created Racine Threshing Machine Works in Racine, Wisconsin.
 The company produced its first portable steam engine in 1876, which is now on display at the Smithsonian Institution.

 In 1957 Case made the 320 Construction King backhoe loader.
 Since 1969 Case has manufactured skid steers, starting in Burlington, Iowa and later moving production to Wichita.

 Recent history

 The company evolved into the Case Corporation, which merged with New Holland in 1999 to become CNH Global which in 2011 became CNH Industrial.